developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 <img alt="" style="height:350px" src="home_screen.png"/>
 <br>

 &#50;.
-Scroll to and <b>tap Language and input</b>:
+Scroll to and <b>tap the "Language and input" control</b>:
 <img alt="" style="height:350px" src="input_in_settings.png"/>
 <br>

-&#51;. <b>Place a check next to Enterprise Keyboard</b> to enable it on the device.
+&#51;. <b>Place a check next to "Enterprise Keyboard"</b> to enable it on the device.
 Uncheck other input devices to disable them, if desired.
-If Enterprise Keyboard was included with the device by default (and not downloaded as an OS patch), this step should have already been done.
+If Enterprise Keyboard was included with the device by default (and not downloaded as an OS patch), this step might not be neccessary.
 <img alt="" style="height:350px" src="panel_default.png"/>
 <br>

-&#52;. <b>Tap Default</b> to set the default input device:
+&#52;. <b>Tap "Default"</b> to set the default input device:
 <img alt="" style="height:350px" src="default_input.png"/>

 &#53;. <b>Tap the Enterprise Keyboard radio button</b> to set it as default input device: